SAP-samples/teched2025-DT265/exercises/ex0/README.md

 4. Navigate to *Connectivity*->*Destinations*.
 5. View the existing destinations.
      There are three destinations created.
 They are required to offer a SAP Build Work Zone launchpad in the customer subaccount.
-     > Note: You can get more information beyond this excercise about how and why the destinations are created, in chapter [Enhance the Core Application for Deployment](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md) of the Partner Reference Application.
+     > Note: You can get more information beyond this exercise about how and why the destinations are created, in chapter [Enhance the Core Application for Deployment](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md) of the Partner Reference Application.

 > Note: The configuration of the provider subaccount is described in more detail in chapter [Bill of Materials](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/01-BillOfMaterials.md) of the Partner Reference Application.